Image optimization is one of the most underutilized aspects of SEO. However, this doesn’t have to be the case.

 Mobile SEO is a double-edged sword.
 It could make your site or break it.

 With the shift to mobile-first indexing, it’s critical to consider how your images appear on mobile devices.

 Having responsive images ensures that your photos will function properly.

 This guarantees that the image will scale to fit any size, whether the user is on a desktop or a mobile device.

 Use the Google Search Console mobile-friendly test tool to see how your pages and images look on mobile phones.

 Optimize Your SEO With Unbind Media

 Image SEO is relatively simple and super important.

-It is equally as important as content optimization.
+It is equally as crucial as content optimization.